top of page

 Actin filaments not only generate forces, but their dynamics are in turn affected by external mechanical forces.
 We use optical traps, magnetic tweezers and microfluidic flow-induced drag forces to investigate how the biochemical interactions of regulatory proteins with actin filaments are mediated and modulated by mechanical perturbations.

-Our single molecule toolbox at the nanoscale
+Our biophysical toolbox at the nanoscale

 Microfluidics.tif